About SafeNest

 How Grades Work

 SafeNest evaluates the environmental health of US ZIP codes by analyzing publicly available EPA data.
 Each ZIP code receives grades across multiple categories — currently Water Quality and Toxic Sites — which are combined into a weighted overall grade.
-Scores range from 0.00 to 4.00, mapped to letter grades from F (Critical) to A (Excellent).

 Scoring Scale